aidlran/librebase/packages/rpc/docs/setup.md

 ---
-title: Setup Guide
+title: Worker Setup Guide
 ---

-# Setup Guide
+# Worker Setup Guide

 This guide covers the setup of workers for RPC in your application.
 A worker is a script that runs as a different thread.
 You can think of each worker as its own program, with its own state.
 A worker can communicate with the program that spawned it by sending and receiving messages.